Born to Life

 Sister Lee began her ministry as a high school science teacher in Iowa, Minnesota, and Nebraska.
-She is gratified for the students she taught who credit her for inspiring them to choose careers in health professionals, in forestry work, and in wildlife conservation.
+Her students credit her for inspiring them to choose careers as health professionals, in forestry work, and in wildlife conservation.

-As Sister Lee was carrying on her ministries, she continued her education and formation with a certification in youth ministry and a certification in spiritual direction and retreat direction from Creighton University.
-When her community called, Sister Lee was challenged again to take on the role of vocation minister.
-Her work with women searching for God’s call in their lives presented more opportunities to use her skills to develop and direct retreats.
-Together with Sister Patricia Throener, Sister Lee directed retreats for elementary school students, Confirmation classes, and retired sisters.
+Later, she received her certificate in spiritual and retreat direction from Creighton University.
+Later, our community called Sister Lee to take the role of vocation ministry.
+Her work with women searching for God’s call in their lives gave her more opportunities to use her skills to direct retreats.

 Throughout the years, Sister Lee faced many health challenges but was always positive about her life’s journey.
 This year Sister Lee celebrated her 60th Jubilee.
 The class of 1962 was celebrated at Sacred Heart on June 3.
 Sister Lee received many cards from sisters and former students and enjoyed them thoroughly.
 One card gave a true picture of Sister Lee’s gift of teaching high school students.
 Sister taught this girl in 1973, and she wrote, “I was in your homeroom one year and have fond memories of being surrounded by experiments going on.
 My siblings also think of the dissection labs and hands-on learning that went on under your guidance.
 We enjoyed your teaching style and the memories of the days at Bergan High School.”